-HIV Coverage, Quality and Impact Network
+HIV Coverage, Quality, and Impact Network

-Differentiated care is a way to enable health systems to manage the growing number of individuals receiving HIV treatment by tailoring services for different patient groups.
+Differentiated service delivery is a way to enable health systems to manage the growing number of individuals receiving HIV treatment by tailoring services for different patient groups.
 Ideally, the strategy will improve both efficiency and quality by down-referring stable patients, decompressing health facilities, moving treatment closer to communities, using diverse health cadres and lay staff, and enhancing patient satisfaction and retention.